genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/14_charting.md

 DarkUnica(Highcharts);
 ```

-Now go back to your template file and declare new chart in there
+Now go back to your template file and declare a new chart:

 ```typescript title='home.template.ts'
 <highcharts-chart :options=${x => x.chartOptions}></highcharts-chart>
 ```

-As you can see we bind `chartOptions` from our component definition to the `:options` property on the chart component.
+As you can see, we bind `chartOptions` from our component definition to the `:options` property on the chart component.

-Additionally, you need to declare datasource that will allow us to fetch data from the server
+You also need to declare datasource that will allow us to fetch data from the server

 ```typescript title='home.ts'
 import {Datasource} from '@genesislcap/foundation-comms';